CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel awareness and training policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Awareness and Training (AT) Policy.
 This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

-##### LINCS

-Security awareness and training policy and procedures are formally documented in Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01), which provides the roles and responsibilities as it pertains to security awareness and training.
-The Department will ensure all users, including managers and senior executives, are exposed to basic information system security awareness materials before authorizing access to the system and at least annually thereafter.
-The Department documents and monitors all individual information system security training activities including basic security awareness training.
-The Department reviews and updates the policy as necessary.

 ### AT-2: Security Awareness Training

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

-##### LINCS

-The Department personnel and contractor employees involved with the management, operation, programming, maintenance, or use of LINCS Technology Project system receive training in acceptable computer security practices prior to system access.
-All Department employees and contractors are required to complete annual IT security awareness training.
-This security awareness training covers issues and policies associated with information security, including end user security roles and responsibilities and rules of behavior.
-Some topics addressed in the training are:
-* Password protection
-* System rules of behavior
-* Protection of hardware, software, and data
-* Proper handling of copyrighted materials
-* Reporting of security breaches and violations
-* Proper procedures for software installation, uploading, and use on workstations.
-The security and awareness training is consistent with Department of Education IT Security Training Program Plan and the guidance in NIST Special Publication 800-50.

 #### a